 If none of these options fix the problem and alleviate the pain, patients are then faced with the decision of receiving stem cell therapy or surgery.
 As scientific research and therapy procedures have become more advanced, more and more people are beginning to turn to stem cell treatments.

 Offering a substantially less invasive procedure that is performed within an office setting, this treatment option provides a quicker recovery time and is much less painful than surgery.
-The best part is, stem cell or Platelet Rich Plasma therapy is much more effective than you would have ever thought.
+The best part is, stem cell or Platelet Rich Plasma therapy in Los Angeles is much more effective than you would have ever thought.